tranqnhan/LowBudgetTicTacToe/README.md

 I just use a bunch of for loops and hope for the best.

 ## The DLLs Used
 So I use SDL2 and SDL2_image to generate graphics and input.
-In hindsight, I probably shouldn't use that because it takes longer to set up SDL than it is to make the actual game.
-SDL2 and C++ teamed together to decrease my sanity.
-I realized that I capitalize on my insanity to push myself to finish the tic tac toe game, and so I did.
+In hindsight, I probably shouldn't use SDL2 because it takes longer to set up SDL2 than it is to make the actual game.
+Eventually, SDL2 and C++ teamed together to decrease my sanity by a few points.
+However, I realized that I capitalize on my insanity to push myself to finish the tic tac toe game, and so I did.